rwth-acis/Gamification-Visualization-WebComponent/README.md

 <gamification-visualization backendurl="example.org"></gamification-visualization>
 ```

-The attribute backendurl should contain the url of your Gamification-Framework backend server.
+The attribute "backendurl" should contain the url of your Gamification-Framework backend server.
 (See https://github.com/rwth-acis/Gamification-Framework)